issacquantum/InfiniteUniverse/docs/SCIENCE_ARCHITECTURE.md

 ## Legacy cosmology

-The legacy renderer stays in place.
-It extracts whole pages, individual contributor sections, and custom introductions; it also rewrites equation and return links.
-Migrating it now would combine a content migration with navigation changes and risk losing section boundaries or return positions.
-The static generator respects those extraction boundaries without changing the interactive content architecture.
-Existing missing legacy images are omitted from generated documents, as unavailable images are not useful static illustrations; source files remain intact.
+The legacy renderer extracts whole pages, individual contributor sections, and custom introductions; it also rewrites equation and return links.
+These extraction rules determine section boundaries and return positions.
+The static generator uses the same boundaries.
+It omits unavailable legacy images from generated documents and leaves the source files intact.

 ## Performance and publishing